Connecting with Vulnerable road users – a public health inspired approach to motorcycle safety

 Through our planning we found:

-- We acknowledged the sometimes-strained relationship between police and motorcyclists.
+- We also acknowledged the sometimes-strained relationship between police and motorcyclists.
 We wanted a conscious move away from any perceived victim blaming and, instead, sought to motivate riders to spread the campaign themselves.

 Addressing Root Causes